Skip to content

 @peac/middleware-express@peac/protocol@peac/crypto

-Verify a receipt offline with just a public key.
+Verify a record offline with just a public key.

 Installpnpm add @peac/protocol @peac/crypto